aakashlpin/kha-ching/README.md

 # KhaChing!

 Khaching is a trading app for anyone looking to diversify their funds into systematic and algorithmic intraday trading strategies.

-Learn about all the algo trading strategies built in Khaching in this [comprehensive doc](https://www.notion.so/Khaching-5a43061a2b1f4e3ea10843f65186c30d).
+✅ Learn everything about Khaching [here](https://www.notion.so/Khaching-5a43061a2b1f4e3ea10843f65186c30d).

+Once you've gone through the Notion doc above, come back here for instructions to setup KhaChing!

-## Prerequisites:
+## Setup Prerequisites:

 1. [Sign up on DigitalOcean using this link](https://m.do.co/c/d9db955b428e).
 You'd receive $100 in new signup credits valid for 2 months.
 Running this app costs $5/month.
 So you'd be able to run it FREE for first 2 months.